VoltRipper

 Where it wins, where it costs you

-Wins: fastest verified top speed in the catalog, 25 kW peak output, large 97V Samsung pack, strong chassis spec, and a price that makes the spec sheet look almost unfair.
+Wins: the highest top-speed number in the catalog (80+ mph claimed; a real 70+ mph bike), 25 kW peak output, large 97V Samsung pack, strong chassis spec, and a price that makes the spec sheet look almost unfair.

 Costs you: a young support ecosystem, unclear long-term parts depth, limited owner history, dealer-price variation, and off-road-only status.
 The bike is real and shipping; the platform is still earning its track record.